Teclyst/GarCide/README.md

 0)  You will need _CMake_ to compile the project.

-    If you don't have it, run for instance:
+    If you don't have it, you can get it with:

     ```
     sudo apt install cmake
     ```

-1)  Create a new folder called `build` where to run _cmake_ from.
+1)  Create a new directory called `build` where to run _CMake_ from.
     ```
     mkdir build; cd build
     ```
+    Henceforth only use _CMake_ from that `build` directory.

 2)  Create the _CMake_ binary tree with:
     ```